nutanixdev/code-samples/go/v4api_sdk/README.md

 Code sample to demonstrate use of the new Nutanix v4 APIs via Go SDK.

+Requires Prism Central 2024.1 or later and AOS 6.8 or later

 ## Usage

 Example instructions are for a Linux or Mac OS X environment.